MetaCell/nwb-explorer/README.md

 ## Built With

+* [PyNWB](https://github.com/NeurodataWithoutBorders/pynwb) - Used to read and manipulate NWB files
 * [Jupyter notebook](https://jupyter.org/) - The Jupyter notebook web application is used as a backend.
 * [Geppetto](http://www.geppetto.org/) - Used to build a web-based application to visualize and simulate the NWB 2.0 files.

 ## Authors